zalando-zmon/zmon-docs/docs/intro.rst

 Checks
 ======

-A check descibes how data is acquired, where the two key properties are: An entity filter and a check command.
-The entity filter selects a subset of entities by requirering an overlap on specified properties.
+A check describes how data is acquired, where the two key properties are: An entity filter and a check command.
+The entity filter selects a subset of entities by requiring an overlap on specified properties.

 Example: